sam-gordon-f/sam-gordon-f.github.io/_posts/Technical Series/Cloudformation Series/2020-02-03-cloudformation-template-anatomy.md

 #### Outputs <a name="outputs"></a>

-A list of values that you wish to make available for vierers.
-These can also be exposed as exports (`must be unique keys`, and use the directive in the example above)
+A list of values that you wish to make available for viewers.
+These can also be exposed as exports (`must be unique keys`, and use the directive in the examples below)

 ```json
 {